Jleehy/EECS-581-Project-1/README.md

 ### `board.py` - Player's Board
 The `Board` class handles the overall game logic.
 Each player is assigned a `Board` which contains:
-- Matrix: The board's data structure, where:
+- **Matrix:** The board's data structure, where:
-	- The matrix is a 10x10 array, which supports integers ranging from 0-7:
+	- The matrix is a `10x10` array, which supports integers ranging from `0-7`:
-		- 0 indicates a blank space.
+		- `0` indicates a blank space.
-		- 1-5 indicates spaces that ships cover.
+		- `1-5` indicates spaces that ships cover.
 Each number belongs to a different sized ship.
-		- 6 indicidates a ship being hit.
+		- `6` indicidates a ship that has been hit.
-		- 7 indicates a miss.
+		- `7` indicates an attempted shot pertaining to a miss.
 	- Each integer also has a color assigned to it, which the board renders.
-Colors can be changed via the config stored in the `App` class.
+Colors can be changed via the **config** stored in the `App` class.
+- **Ships:** Stores `Ship` objects in an array.
+- **Shots:** Stores attempted shot coordinates (`literals`) in a set.

+**NOTE:** `Indices` are passed to `Board`.

+- `place_ship`: Places a ship on a player's `Board` given indices and ship size.
+Handles validity and logic.
+- `attack`: Manages attacks made by the player.
+Handles validity and logic.
+- `defend`: Manages an attacks made to the player.
+Handles validity and logic.
+- `is_overlapping`: Determine if ships overlap.
+- `is_correct_length`: Determines if a ship being placed matches the correct length specified by the prompt.
+- `is_diagonal`: Checks if a ship placement attempt is diagonal.
+- `_update_matrix`: Updates the `Board` matrix given row, column, and a value.
+- `all_ships_sunk`: Determines if all ships are sunk.

+### `ship.py` - Ship Logic
+The `Ship` class handles the logic of the ships used in a `Board`.
+It manages the placement, overlap conditions, and sinking of the ship.
+Each ship contains:

+- **Indices:** A set containing tuples of `incidices`, which represents `indices` on the `matrix` the ship covers.

+- `_populate_indices`: Add the indices a ship covers to the set.
+- `is_overlapping`: Checks if the ship overlaps with another ship.

+### `cursor.py` - Cursor Logic
+Handles terminal positioning and clearing.

+- `move_to`:  Moves the cursor to the beginning of line n.
+- `move_up`: Moves the cursor to the beginning of the previous line, n lines up.
+- `erase`: Erases everything from the cursor to the end of the screen.

+## Game Loop
+1.  **Game Initialization:**
+-   `main.py` initializes two players with their boards.
+-   The App prompts each player to place their ships using the place_ship method.
+2.  **Placing Ships:**
+-   The `App` parses the player's input into board coordinates and passes the information to the `Board` for validation and placement.
+3.  **Attacking:**
+-   During each turn, `main.py` prompts the current player to attack using the `App`.
+-   The `App` checks if the attack hits a ship, updates the board, and returns the results.
+4.  **Winning:**
+The game continues until one player has successfully sunk all ships, and the `App` declares the winner.